QuantumChemist/OpenGLaDOS/README.md

 **Remember**: \
 The success of this experiment depends entirely on your behavior. \
 Join now.
 Or don't.
-The outcome will be the same—except for you." ... *beep*
+The outcome will be the same—except for you. ... *beep*